Smithfield, New South Wales: Education

 There are local primary schools including Smithfield Public School and Smithfield West Public School.
-There are no local high schools, however, residents living in the western vicinity of Smithfield are in the area for Westfields Sports High School, and Fairfield High School for those living in the South Eastern outskirts of the suburb.
-There is a TAFE nearby in Wetherill Park.
-High schools in surrounding suburbs include, Holroyd High School at Greystanes; Patrician Brothers College, Fairfield; Warakirri College, Fairfield; Merrylands High School, Merrylands; Cerdon College, Merrylands; Canley Vale High School, Canley Vale and Fairvale High School, Fairfield West.
+Although there are no local high schools, residents living in the western vicinity of Smithfield are in the area for Westfields Sports High School, and Fairfield High School for those living in the southeastern outskirts of the suburb.

 Politics

 Smithfield is governed at the local government level by Fairfield City Council, with Frank Carbone (Independent) as Mayor.
 At the state level, Hugh McDermott (Labor) is the state member for Prospect.
 At the federal level, Chris Bowen and Jason Clare (both Labor) are Federal MPs for the seats of McMahon and Blaxland respectively.

 Smithfield was an electoral district of the Legislative Assembly in the Australian state of New South Wales from 1988 to 2015, where it was largely replaced by, and centred on, Prospect.

 Demographics

 According to the 2021 Australian Bureau of Statistics Census of Population, there were 13,160 persons usually resident in Smithfield.
 The median age of people in Smithfield was 38 years.
 Smithfield had an unemployment rate of 8.9%.